cobrateam/flask-mongoalchemy/README.rst

 Flask-MongoAlchemy 0.5.2
 ------------------------

-* added a configuration value to do user authentication per server or per database
+* added a configuration flag for user authentication based either on database or server
 * [bugfix] fixed server based authentication

 Flask-MongoAlchemy 0.5.1